-M.C.
-Gill panels are basically ready to accept paint as produced.
+M. C. Gill panels are basically ready to accept paint as produced.
 Our fiberglass panels typically have a faint characteristic surface texture of the woven cloth.
 Sometimes, there may be some shallow depressions which can often be tolerated, but may require filling and a very light sanding if a very smooth painted surface is required.

 Resin System.
 The resin system greatly affects the success of subsequent painting.
-The following systems are listed in the order of ease of paint application:

 - a.
 Polyester (easiest to paint).
 Quality laminators produce panel facings with few if any voids; the extent of surface voids is a good indicator of the laminator's competency. - b.
-Epoxy (barder to paint due to the possibility of residual mold release on the surface).
+Epoxy (harder to paint due to the possibility of residual mold release on the surface).
 If we are advised when the order is placed that the panel facing(s) is to be painted, we will produce an epoxy surface free of residual mold release. - c.
-Phenolic or Polytmide (very difficult).
+Phenolic or Polyimide (very difficult).
 Painting a surface constructed with either of these resins is not advised.
 If painting is absolutely necessary, the surface should be completely coated with filler and sanded smooth.

 Reinforcement.
-Because most of our sandwich panel facings are reinforced with fiberglass, you should encounter few problems.
-However, Kevlar\ reinforced plastic is more difficult to paint and under no circumstances should it be sanded before painting due to Kevlar's tendency to "fuzz."
+Because most of our sandwich panel facings are reinforced with fiberglass and carbon, you should encounter few problems.
+Fiberglass and carbon facings can be very lightly sanded, but only enough to scratch the surface to improve paint adhesion.
+However, Kevlar® reinforced plastic is more difficult to paint and under no circumstances should it be sanded before painting due to Kevlar's tendency to "fuzz."